gbhjester/JFVGL/README.md

 TARGET_WX||Removed|Use wxWidgets for windowing frontend DWXIMAGE_USESOFTWAREIMAGEPROCESSING||Optional (wip, broken)|Read image buffer into system memory, filter, and pass filtered buffer to OpenGL
 DWXIMAGE_USESOFTWAREIMAGEPREPROCESSING||Optional (wip, broken)|Parse jpegs for metadata

+## Attributions
+See LICENSES.
+I would like to thank the developers of FreeGLUT, wxWidgets, and stb_image for releasing their respective libraries.